Start your moodboard

 Drag a board out from the toolbar.
-Give it a name, then double-click to open it.
+Give it a name, then double click to open it.

-Save time with a moodboard template.
+Save time with the Interior Design Moodboard template.

 Creativity often responds well to some constraints or limitations.
 Picking a keyword, theme, color or style can be a great way to give some direction to your moodboard.

 Now that you've established the direction for your moodboard, add any existing content you have.
 This might include specific direction from your client or parts of the brief that will inspire you and keep you on track.

 Next, add any products or references you've received from your client.
 These might not make it into the final moodboard, but they're still a great place to start.

 Click the "Upload" button or just drag a file onto your board.
 You can add images, logos, documents, videos, audio and much more.

 The imagery you choose to include in your moodboard can have a big influence on the look and feel of your project, so choose carefully!
 These images can define things like tone, mood, lighting, and color.